 But Sullivan and Knutson’s finding was based on data from all children in a location, not just children in need.
 If we put Ofsted’s figures into the context of all children in a location (in this case, England), a different picture emerges.
 (The total figures for all children and for all disabled children are estimates – the figure for disabled children is the Aiming High estimate).

-If my calculations are correct, the proportion of non-disabled children with CPPs in the whole population of non-disabled children is only 0.39%, whereas the proportion of disabled children with CPPs in the whole population of disabled children is slightly lower at 0.28%, considerably less than the 4-fold ratio if children in need only are taken into consideration.
+If my calculations are correct, the proportion of non-disabled children with CPPs in the whole population of non-disabled children is only 0.39%, whereas the proportion of disabled children with CPPs in the whole population is slightly lower at 0.28%, considerably less than the 4-fold ratio if children in need only are taken into consideration.
 When the population differences are corrected for (as far as is possible with the data provided), the discrepancy between CPP rates for disabled and non-disabled children almost disappears.

 There’s something about child protection plans that seems to have an adverse effect on statistical analysis.
 UK readers who were home-educating their children during the Badman review in 2009 will probably recall the disagreement between Graham Badman and Graham Stuart (later to become Chair of the Education Select Committee) about the proportion of home-educated children subject to CPPs.
 The central issue was that the total number of home-educated children in the UK was unknown; estimates had varied between 20,000 and 150,000.
 You can read the full account here, but I thought it was worth reproducing some of the exchange in full: